Security Deposit Invoice Template

-- Landlords are required to return a security deposit after a tenant moves out, typically 30 to 60 days afterwards.
+- Landlords are required to return a security deposit after a tenant moves out, typically 30 to 60 days afterward.

 A security deposit is measured to one (1) months’ worth of rent.
-If a tenant is paying $500 dollars per month in rent, a landlord would typically require a security deposit payment of $500 dollars prior to allowing the tenant to move-in.
-The amount of the security deposit is based on the tenant’s credit score; the lower the score, the higher the security deposit will be.
+If a tenant is paying $500 per month in rent, a landlord would typically require a security deposit payment of $500 before allowing the tenant to move in.
+The security deposit amount is based on the tenant’s credit score; the lower the score, the higher the security deposit will be.
 High-risk tenants can expect to pay the maximum security deposit allowable under state law.